dair-ai/Prompt-Engineering-Guide/guides/prompts-chatgpt.md

     ]
 )
 ```
+In fact, the way developers interact with ChatGPT in the future is expected to be done via the [Chat Markup Language](https://github.com/openai/openai-python/blob/main/chatml.md) (ChatML for short).

 The chat format enables multi-turn conversations but it also supports single-turn tasks similar to what we used with `text-davinci-003`.
 This means we can use ChatGPT to perform similar tasks as what we have demonstrated for the original GPT models.
 For example, let's try to perform the following question answering task using ChatGPT: